-We are pleased to offer this tour based on the 3 star St Giles Hotel or the 4 star Copthorne Chelsea Hotel
+We are pleased to offer this tour based on the 3 star St Giles Hotel or the 4 star Doubletree by Hilton Chelsea Hotel.

 The 3 star St Giles Hotel has a great location at the junction of Tottenham Court Road and Oxford Street and offers compact but well equipped rooms.
 There are two restaurants, a bar, and lounge areas.
 Below the hotel is a health club with gym and pool (additional charge).

 DoubleTree by Hilton London Chelsea is located opposite Imperial Wharf Train Station.
 From here, Shepherd’s Bush, home of the Westfield Shopping Centre, is just 8 minutes away by train.
 The hotel offers a 24-hour reception, bar and restaurant, as well as a Costa Coffee bar onsite.
 Flat-screen TVs, minifridges, desks and free WiFi are offered in each room.